By Lesley Neff, M.A. | November 19, 2018

 Leslie explains that the most challenging part is “getting back into the study mode.”
 She hadn’t studied or written a paper in over 17 years, and had forgotten how.
-Since these courses are accelerated and offered in 5 and 8 week formats, there is a lot of information to retain very quickly–making strong study habits even more important.
+Since these courses are accelerated and offered in five- and eight-week formats, there is a lot of information to retain very quickly–making strong study habits even more important.

 Although she cut back her hours when she enrolled, juggling work and school is challenging.
 Leslie has had to give up nights out with friends and is no longer able to live independently; she moved in with her brother and his girlfriend in order to save money.
 She loves going to the gym, yet there is little time to go; but when she does fit a workout in, it helps her cope with the stress.
 Leslie just keeps reminding herself, “this won't be forever”: Short term losses for long term gains.

 I asked her, with all of the challenges, why stick it out and sacrifice so much?
 She responded, “I feel like I am accomplishing something, especially when I do well on a paper or project.
 My life had gotten a little stagnant, I felt lost, like I wasn't growing.
 Now I feel like I'm living again, and being productive.”

 What advice would Leslie give to others who are thinking about returning to school or making a career change?
 She said that you really need to consider the costs and benefits of pursuing another degree or more education, as it “requires complete dedication… and would encourage others to ask some very tough questions”:

 Do you think you can continue with what you are doing until you can retire?